jfnavarro/hla_pipeline/README.md

 **exome_pipeline.py** processes the WES data and generates a list of unified filtered and annotated somatic variants and their epitotes.
-The variant callers are Mutect2, Strelka, Varscan and SomaticSniper and both indels and snvs are kept.
+The variant callers are Mutect2, Strelka, Varscan and SomaticSniper and both indels and SNPs are kept.
 Annotation is done using Annovar.
 The pipeline uses bwa to align, trimmomatic to quality trim and GATK4 best practices.
 The filters are applied based on allele frecuency and reads